leafo/moonscript/docs/reference.md

 that bundles both the object and function.
 This new function calls the wrapped function in the correct context of the object.

-Its syntax is the same as calling an instance method with the `\` operator but with no argument list provided.
+Its syntax is the same as calling an instance method with the <code>\\</code> operator but with no argument list provided.

     my_object = {
       value: 1000
-      print: => print "the value:", @value
+      write: => print "the value:", @value
     }

     run_callback (func) ->
       print "running callback..."
       func!

-    -- this will not work, the function has to no reference to my_object run_callback my_object.print
+    -- this will not work:
+	-- the function has to no reference to my_object run_callback my_object.write

-    -- function stub syntax lets us bundle the object into a new function run_callback my_object\print
+    -- function stub syntax
+	-- lets us bundle the object into a new function run_callback my_object\write

 ## The Using Clause; Controlling Destructive Assignment